 experts insights into how data organization and querying structure affects data

 Mchome, Miriam Lawrence, "Comparison Study between MapReduce (MR) and Parallel Data Management Systems (DBMs) in Large Scale Data Analysis" (2011).
-Honors Projects.
-Paper 21.
+Mathematics, Statistics, and Computer Science Honors Projects.
+21.

 © Copyright is owned by author of this document